microsoft/azure-software-radio/pages/devvm.md

    ![ObtainPublicIP](./../images/rdptovm.jpg)

-2. Start your favourite RDP client enter the IP Address and logon with the credentials set during deployment
+2. Start your favorite RDP client enter the IP Address and logon with the credentials set during deployment